Subscribe to Dream Golf

 What makes Sedge Valley unique?

-There are three par fours on the course that are shorter than 300 yards, and none of them are walk in the park.
+There are three par fours on the course that are shorter than 300 yards, and none of them are a walk in the park.
 They could become very challenging very quickly if you’re in the wrong position or if you bite off more than you might be capable of.

 Popular Sedge Valley Podcasts